 How frequency capping works

-Frequency capping works through the use of identifiers, such as a cookie (first-party cookies as well through third-party cookies under the Google domain), PPID, IDFA, AdID, etc. Ad Manager will set an identifier on your site, then use it to determine how your site visitors interact with the ads you display and where the ads were located.
+Frequency capping works through the use of identifiers, such as a cookie (first-party cookies as well through third-party cookies under the Google domain), PPID, IDFA, AdID, and so forth.
+Ad Manager will set an identifier on your site, then use it to determine how your site visitors interact with the ads you display and where the ads were located.

-Time-based frequency capping requires availability of a user identifier.
+Time-based frequency capping requires availability of a user identifier, which could be a USERID or a PPID.
 If a time-based cap is set without an available identifier, the line item is not eligible to serve.